bigskysoftware/grugbrain.dev/index.md

 this a collection of thoughts on software development by grug brain developer

-grug brain developer not very smart, but grug brain developer program many long sun-then-snow cycles and learn some things although mostly still confused
+grug brain developer not very smart, but grug brain developer program many long year and learn some things although mostly still confused

 grug brain developer try collect learns into small, easily digestible and funny page, not only for you, the young grug, but also for him because as grug brain developer get older he forget important things, like what had for breakfast or if put pants on

-big brained developers are many, and many not expected to like this.  *think* they are big brained developers many, many more even, and many more even definitely hate this!
+big brained developers are many, and many not expected to like this

+*THINK* they are big brained developers many, many more even, and many more even definitely hate this

 is fine!